Therapist-Exoskeleton-Patient Interaction for Gait Therapy: Results

-Joint kinematics were used to assess the ankle's workspace area, step length, and height for both legs, as well as to measure the therapist's influence on the patient's trajectory by examining differences between their joint movements.
+Joint kinematics were used to assess the ankle's workspace area, step length, and step height for both legs, as well as to measure the therapist's influence on the patient's trajectory.
+In the context of TEPI training, this influence was evaluated by examining the differences between the patient’s and the therapist’s joint movements.
 To measure effort, we recorded bipolar electromyography (EMG) from five patients, collected from four muscles on each leg: rectus femoris (RF), biceps femoris (BF), tibialis anterior (TA), and medial gastrocnemius (MG).
-EMG signals from these muscles were normalized with respect to free-walking (i.e., without therapist intervention) and provided an indication of muscle activation relative to baseline walking patterns.
-Additionally, we used heart-rate sensors and a subjective questionnaire based on the BORG perceived rate of exertion scale \cite{borg}.
+EMG signals from these muscles were normalized with respect to free walking (without therapist intervention) and provided an indication of muscle activation relative to baseline walking patterns.
+Additionally, we used heart-rate sensors and a subjective questionnaire based on the Borg perceived rating of exertion scale \cite{borg}.
 To assess the patients' perceived difficulty and motivation associated with the training types, we provided survey questions adapted from the Intrinsic Motivation Inventory (IMI) \cite{mcauley1989psychometric} at the end of each training session.